Recharge Your Career Over Summer!

 It’s no secret – taking some annual leave is one way to hit the reset button, but there are many other things you can do to recharge your career over Summer!

 "Out of office"

 First and foremost, taking ‘time off’ should mean taking time off.
-A rest and recharge will prove beneficial to your health AND your productivity so try and ensure you take some time away from work, unplug and switch off.
+A rest and recharge will prove beneficial to your health AND your productivity, so try and ensure you take some time away from work, unplug and switch off.

 Start your day earlier

 Not really a morning person?
 Not to worry, you can take it step-by-step by waking up just 30 minutes earlier than you normally would one week at a time.
-Waking early eliminates the need to rush in the morning and enables you to start your day on a more optimistic note which should stay with you throughout the day.
-Some people find unexpected inspiration and increased levels of productivity in the early, quiet mornings so make the most of the opportunity to explore this over Summer if you can.
+Walking early eliminates the need to rush in the morning and enables you to start your day on a more optimistic note which should stay with you throughout the day.
+Some people find unexpected inspiration and increased levels of productivity in the early, quiet mornings, so make the most of the opportunity to explore this over Summer if you can.